-There is not a firm procedure to incentivize TSOs to use redispatch or countertrade in order to increase cross-border capacities.
-This methodology draft further states that this issue was dealt with in the CMM methodology, but one of our main points in the CMM consultation answer form Nordenergi was exactly, that there is no procedure for use of redispatch/countertrade to facilitate cross-border trade in that either.
-So it is currently not sufficiently dealt with anywhere.
+Whereas (5) reads that "Moreover, better coordination of redispatching and countertrading will ensure optimal use of the transmission infrastructure."
+It is Nordenergi's view, that the methodology described fails to document how this is achieved, and there is not a firm procedure to incentivize TSOs to use redispatch or countertrade in order to increase cross-border capacities, taking into account socio economic efficiency.
+The methodology draft states that this was dealt with in the CMM methodology, but one of the main points in the CMM consultation answer from Nordenergi was the lack of procedure for use of redispatch/countertrade to facilitate cross-border trade.
+Hence, in our opinion this is currently not sufficiently dealt with anywhere.

-Whereas (8) reads that "Redispatching and countertrading may be used in capacity calculation for day ahead and intraday"
+Whereas (8) reads that "Redispatching and countertrading may be used in capacity calculation for day ahead and intraday".

 Whereas (10) reads that "The CCC will after each capacity calculation run the coordinated security analysis.
-In case this security analysis shows violations of operational security limits it will select remedial actions from the list provided by the TSOs, test whether these relieve the violations, and subsequently propose these remedial actions to TSOs to be used"
+In case this security analysis shows violations of operational security limits it will select remedial actions from the list provided by the TSOs, test whether these relieve the violations, and subsequently propose these remedial actions to TSOs to be used".

-It seems that TSOs can move internal congestion to the border in the day ahead capacity calculation and if no violations of operational security limits appear in the subsequent security analysis, nothing further will be done.
+It seems that the method does not hinder the TSOs from moving internal congestion to the border in the day ahead capacity calculation, and if no violations of operational security limits appear in the subsequent security analysis, nothing further will be done.

-As there is no obligation on TSOs to use redispatching/countertrading day ahead or at least test the economic efficiency of using it in the capacity calculation for day ahead, it remains unclear what mechanism will ensure that costly remedial actions are used to increase the capacity given to the market when it is economically efficient.
+As there is no obligation on TSOs to use redispatching/countertrading day ahead, or at least test the economic efficiency of using it in the capacity calculation for day ahead, it remains unclear what mechanism will ensure that costly remedial actions are used to increase the capacity given to the market when it is economically efficient.